lanl/UME/README.md

 ```
 ### Run gradient kernel multiple times

-By default, the gradient and face area calculation kernel is run once.
+By default, all the kernels is run once.
 There is an option to run these kernels in `ume_mpi` multiple times to increase the computations for benchmarking purposes using command line argument.

 ```shell
  % mpirun -np <n> ume_mpi <prefix> -i <number of iterations>